-For me spring means Arbor Day.
-I always remember back to elementary school when a science teacher took us outside to explain to us the importance of trees.
+My interest in trees began in elementary school when a science teacher took us outside to share with us their importance.
 She explained how they grew, how buds and leaves worked, and why trees were good.
-I also learned that day trees had names: Maple, Oak, Walnut!
+I also learned they had names: Maple, Oak, Walnut.
+So many to discover.

 Our homework was to collect leaves and identify the trees.
 I still have that tree id homework and remember going neighbor to neighbor with my parents and grandparents collecting leaves and identifying the trees by name.
-It was the most fun homework ever.
+It was the best homework ever.

 Today I am still learning about trees and plants and I especially want to learn their names and identify them all.
 I keep plants lists of what I have grown since I first started gardening.
-I have wish lists of what I still want to own.
-This is partly how Plants Map came into being.
-Over the years I have met many others like me as well.
+I have wish lists of what I still want to own or experience by visiting one day.

 Arbor Day and the Arbor Day Foundation